The experiment

 The beam

-Several laboratories could provide a proton beam with the specifications above.
-Three options are currently being explored:
+Several laboratories could provide a proton beam with the specifications above, therefore several options are currently being explored:

 Fermilab Delivery Ring

-Fermilab is developing its new Muon Campus to provide beam for the Muon g-2 and Mu2e experiments.
+Fermilab is developing its new Muon Campus to provide beam for the Mu2e experiment.
 At center stage of the complex is the Delivery Ring (DR).
-For Muon g-2, 8 GeV protons will be targeted from the Main Injector/Recycler and the DR will be tuned to collect 3.1 GeV/c momentum muons.
-For Mu2e, the 8 GeV protons (8.9 GeV/c) will be transferred directly from the Recycler into the DR. The ring will have RF cavities for maintaining bunched beams as well as a slow resonant extraction system for use during Mu2e running.
-Though both Muon g-2 and Mu2e will run the DR at constant field, an additional RF cavity and improvements to the power supply system of the DR would allow the DR to decelerate beam to lower energies such as those required for REDTOP.
-Hence, such enhancements to the DR would open up a new realm of lower-energy, high rate experiments to augment the upcoming Muon program.
+For Mu2e, the 8 GeV protons (8.9 GeV/c) will be transferred directly from the Recycler into the Delivery Ring (DR).
+The ring will have RF cavities for maintaining bunched beams as well as a slow resonant extraction system for use during Mu2e running.
+Though, Mu2e will run the DR at constant field (like previously g-2), an additional RF cavity and improvements to the power supply system of the DR would allow the DR to decelerate the beam to lower energies such as those required for REDTOP.
+Hence, such enhancements to the DR would open up a new realm of lower-energy, high rate experiments and expanding the upcoming Muon program.
 Read a more detailed discussion of the accelerator complex for REDTOP.

 GSI SIS18